andrinoff/email-cli/README.md

 ## Installation 🚀

-There are several ways to install Email CLI.
+There are several ways to install Matcha.

 ### Package Managers